SoaringMoon/WaifuNetwork/Archive/Threads/RoboWaifuBanners.md

 # 88
 >>9717
 are we there yet?
-[spoiler] this is bringing me back to my days as a graphic design hack doing 20 revisions on for a client [/spoiler]
+%% this is bringing me back to my days as a graphic design hack doing 20 revisions on for a client %%

 # 89
 >>9733